kellerkinderDE/eslint-config/README.md

 JS.
 It is based on the [AirBnB Configuration](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb-base) with slight alterations.

-> :warning: This is a pre-release, so use it with caution.

 ## Requirements
 This config has been developed and tested with the following requirements:
 * NodeJS >= 12